python-cmaketools/python-cmaketools/README.md

   install(FILES "data.txt" DESTINATION ${DST_DIR} COMPONENT "PY")
   ```

-- **3rd-party Package Data Files** is a bit trickier.
-The most intuitive way perhaps to call the `install` command from the source folder, which matches the folder where the 3rd-party file is placed in the package.
+- **3rd-Party Package Data Files** are a bit trickier.
+The most intuitive way perhaps is to call the `install` command from the source folder, which matches the folder where the 3rd-party file is placed in the package.
 For example, suppose this skeltal directory model:

   ```bash
   # After 'cmake --install build'